Unitary equivalences for reductive p-adic groups: Geometric graded Hecke algebras and linear independence

 is an irreducible $W-$representation.
 The correspondence $\widehat A(e)_\C L\to \widehat W,$ $(e,\phi)\to \mu(e,\phi)$ is the generalized Springer correspondence of \cite{L5}, and it is a bijection.
-We summarize the relevant results from \cite{L5,L7} that we will need in the following statement.
+We summarize in the following statement the relevant results from \cite{L5,L7} that we need.

-\begin{theorem}[\cite{L5},6.5, \cite{L7},24.4] Let $(L,\C C,\C L)$ be a cuspidal triple as before. \begin{enumerate} \item If $e\in\fg_N,$ $\phi\in \widehat{A}(e)_\C L,$ then $\mu(e,\phi)$ from (\ref{eq:3.5.3}) is an irreducible $W-$representation. \item The $W-$representation $\mu(e,\phi)$ appears with multiplicity one in $H^{\{1\}}_\bullet(\C P_e,\dot{\C L})$. \item If the $W-$representation $\mu(e',\phi')$ occurs in $H^{\{1\}}_\bullet(\C P_e,\dot{\C L})$, then $e'\in \overline{G\cdot e},$ and if $G\cdot e'=G\cdot e,$ then necessarily $\phi'=\phi.$
+\begin{theorem}[{\cite[6.5]{L5}, \cite[24.4]{L7}}] Let $(L,\C C,\C L)$ be a cuspidal triple as before. \begin{enumerate} \item If $e\in\fg_N,$ $\phi\in \widehat{A}(e)_\C L,$ then $\mu(e,\phi)$ from (\ref{eq:3.5.3}) is an irreducible $W-$representation. \item The $W-$representation $\mu(e,\phi)$ appears with multiplicity one in $H^{\{1\}}_\bullet(\C P_e,\dot{\C L})$. \item If the $W-$representation $\mu(e',\phi')$ occurs in $H^{\{1\}}_\bullet(\C P_e,\dot{\C L})$, then $e'\in \overline{G\cdot e},$ and if $G\cdot e'=G\cdot e,$ then necessarily $\phi'=\phi.$

 \item If $\phi'\notin \widehat A(e)_\C L$, then $\operatorname{Hom}_{A(e)}[\phi', H^{\{1\}}_\bullet(\C P_e,\dot{\C L})]=0.$ \end{enumerate} \end{theorem} Claim (4) in this theorem is proved in \cite{L7}, as a consequence of a (generalized) Green polynomials algorithm.